ArithFi/doc-website/docs/blogs/2-Campaign/2024-04-12-arithfi-refer-to-earn.md

 **Reward Yourself and Your Friends:**
 - Earn $1 USD for every valid referral, with no limits on how much you can earn.
-- Each friend you invite will receive an airdrop bonus of 120 ATF tokens.
+- Each friend you invite will receive an airdrop bonus of 200 ATF tokens(Time-limited account).

 **Criteria for a Valid Referral:**
 - Referred users must make at least one deposit on ArithFi.